denten-books/plain-text/3-format.md

 Whatever the tradition of writing about form, the concept is usually contraposed to some idea of content: as in form and content.
 Content in that sense refers to the stuff being shaped or arranged, whether by intrinsic law or extrinsic forces.
 R.G.
-Collingwood famously described the distinction between classical and romantic art in terms of the form-content divide:
-"classical art," he wrote, "stands for form; romantic art for content" [@collingwood_form_1929, 335].
+Collingwood famously described the distinction between classical and romantic art in terms of the form-content divide: "classical art," he wrote, "stands for form; romantic art for content" [@collingwood_form_1929, 335].
 The distinction is evoked in other fields as well.
-In her recent work on computational text generation, the computer statist Kathleen McKeown wrote that to produce discourse, writers and speakers "must decide what to say and how to present it effectively" [@mckeown_text_1992, 1].
+In her recent work on computational text generation, the computer statist<!--statistician?
+PRP--> Kathleen McKeown wrote that to produce discourse, writers and speakers "must decide what it is that they want to say and how to present it effectively" [@mckeown_text_1992, 1].
 Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles discussed "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].

 The distinction between text, its content, and presentation, its form, entails the distinction between the work of art in the abstract sense and the object